ALEXANDER SHELLEY

 Winner of the ECHO prize and the Deutsche Grunderpreis, Alexander was in April 2023 conferred with the Cross of the Federal Order of Merit by German President Frank-Walter Steinmeier in recognition of his services to music and culture.

-He regularly gives informed and passionate pre- and post-concert talks on his programmes, as well as numerous interviews and podcasts on the role of classical music in society.
-In Nuremberg alone he over the course of nine years hosted more than half a million people at the annual Klassik Open Air concerts – Europe’s largest classical music event.
+Alexander regularly gives informed and passionate pre- and post-concert talks on his programs, as well as numerous interviews and podcasts on the role of classical music in society.
+In Nuremberg alone he hosted more than half a million people, over the course of nine years, at the annual Klassik Open Air concerts — Europe’s largest classical music event.